 |Maureen D. Taylor|

-Ms. Taylor is dedicated community activist who represents public assistance recipients at Michigan Department of Human Service (DHS) offices over case disputes.
-Along with other welfare rights members, she conducts local and state DHS policy trainings and works with political leaders and corporations to draft policies and procedures that protect poor and low-income families.
+Ms. Taylor is dedicated community activist who represents public assistance recipients at Michigan Department of Health and Human Service (MDHHS) offices over case disputes.
+Along with other welfare rights members, she conducts local and state DHS policy trainings and works with elected officials and program administrators to draft policies and procedures that protect poor and low-income families.

 Since 2002, MWRO has worked with thousands of concerned residents and organizations to stop water, gas, and electricity shut-offs for thousands of low-income households in Detroit.
 She has testified before Detroit City Council, in the Michigan State capitol, and before members of Congress and federal administrations on the plight of poor people, especially as safety net programs are removed without education or employment opportunities for low income families.